 Eco-Friendly New Year's Resolutions Reduce Shower Time

 Freshwater is going to be a topic we hear a lot about in the New year.
-We’ve already seen cities like Cape Town run out of water.
+We've already seen cities like Cape Town run out of water.
 This will become more commonplace.
 Conserving water is crucial, we cannot continue to mindlessly waste it.
 The simple act of reducing shower time by only 2 minutes will save big time.
 The average showers use about 8 litres of water per minute.
 It adds up quickly.
 You can also shower with a friend, LOL!
 You can also consider slowly transitioning to a zero-waste bathroom.

 Find other ways to reduce water use at home, like installing a rain barrel.